tigawanna/alx-system_engineering-devops/0x01-shell_permissions/README.md

 16. chown -h vincent:staff _helllo
 17.  sudo chown -R --from=guillaume betty *
 18.  telnet towel.blinkenlights.nl
-remember test to see if they work first
+remember test to see if they work